Our Story

 Read More

-At Inspirasi our curricula will vary depending on the country we are in and the local regulatory requirements.
+At Inspirasi Schools our curricula will vary depending on the country we are in and the local regulatory requirements.
 But not our approach.
-Inspirasi schools focus on mastery where clear learning outcomes for each child is defined based on their ability.
+Inspirasi Schools focus on mastery where clear learning outcomes for each child are defined based on their ability.
 We provide our learners with the feedback they will need to progress.

 Our curricula will be project-based and our students will be doing projects all year round.
-These projects will be aligned to the United Nations Sustainable Goals (UNSDGs) where our students will acquire knowledge, and apply them to solve real-life problems in their own communities.
-The project-based approach also focusses on developing research, analytical skills, collaboration, and presentation skills.
+These projects will be aligned to the United Nations Sustainable Goals (UNSDGs) where our students will acquire knowledge, and apply it to solve real-life problems in their own communities.
+The project-based approach also focuses on developing research, analytical skills, collaboration, and presentation skills.

-Because Inspirasi is a network of schools across borders, our students will be involved in projects with Inspirasi students in other countries.
+Because Inspirasi Schools is a network across borders our students will be involved in projects with Inspirasi students in other countries.
 Besides making international friends and networks, this will help with their holistic development as they will be exposed to different cultures.
-In many ways each Insiprasi school is an international-national school.
+In many ways each Insiprasi School is an international-national school.

 STEAM (Science, Technology, Engineering, the Arts and Mathematics) will sit central in our school program in guiding student inquiry, dialogue, and critical thinking.